Peter-210/Zeppelin-Battle-Simulation/README.md

 3. On Solution Explorer, right click Header Files -> Add --> Existing Item (Select all header/*.h files)

+4. In Blimp.cpp and ObjectTextureHandler.cpp, change "assets/" to "../assets/"

-4. Open Main.cpp and go to properties: "Project -> Properties"
+5. Open Main.cpp and go to properties: "Project -> Properties"

-5. Change Configuration to "All Configurations" and Platform to "All Platforms" (Located at the top of window)
+6. Change Configuration to "All Configurations" and Platform to "All Platforms" (Located at the top of window)

-6. In properties, go to "Configuration Properties -> VC++ Directories -> Include Directories" and add the following to the first top textbox.
+7. In properties, go to "Configuration Properties -> VC++ Directories -> Include Directories" and add the following to the first top textbox.
 ```
 $(SolutionDir)Dependencies\freeglut\include
 ```